Sunbird-Ed/sunbird-perf-tests/sunbird-platform/test-data-preparation/root-org/README.md

-The purpose of this document is to describe the steps required to run the script to generate the root org creation cql
+The purpose of this document is to describe the steps required to run the scripts for automated creation of root orgs.

 # Pre-requisites